High School Students and Parents

 Dear High School Students and Parents,

 We hope you will consider Indiana University Bloomington, but the suggestions below apply no matter what colleges you are considering.
-As part of your decision-making process, we hope you will contact the Admissions Office to arrange a meeting with the Health Professions and Prelaw Center during your campus visit.
-You can call them at 812.855.0661 or fill out their online webform to make the arrangements.
-Every year over 5,000 prospective IU students nationwide indicate an interest in one of our areas, so unfortunately HPPLC cannot take direct phone calls or emails concerning visits or advising prior to your matriculation in the fall.
-If you are admitted and decide to attend IU, you will meet one-on-one with an academic advisor for up to one hour during summer Orientation, where your preprofessional plans will be discussed in detail.
+As part of your decision-making process, we hope you will contact the Admissions Office to arrange a campus visit which can include a meeting with an Advisor from the Health Professions and Prelaw Center.
+You can call them at 812.855.0661 or fill out their online webform to schedule an appointment.
+Every year over 5,000 prospective high school students nationwide indicate an interest in one of our areas, so unfortunately HPPLC cannot take direct phone calls or emails concerning visits or meet with you individually prior to your enrollment in the fall.
+If you are admitted and decide to attend IU, you will meet one-on-one with an academic advisor for up to one hour during summer Orientation, where your health or law preprofessional plans will be discussed in detail.

 Best wishes, and great success along whichever path you choose!